MichaelNeal/FSND-P2-Item-Catelog/README.md

-## Item Catelog Web App for Item-Catelog in the Udacity Full-Stack Nano-degree

-- This web app is for Creating and Maintaining a list of authors and their books.
+# Udacity Full-Stack Nanodegree

+## Project 2 - Item Catalog

+## Project Purpose
+Develop an application that provides a list of items within a variety of categories as well as provided a user registration and authentication system.

 # Setup
 - Download and install Vagrant.